Coronation of Edward VI: Tournaments and masques

 On Monday 21 February there was jousting, and a tournament on 22 February.
 The competitors included Thomas Seymour, Anthony Kingston, Peter Carew, Francis Knollys, and Edward Shelley.
 According to John Hooker, Carew was newly married and wore his wife's glove as a favour on his helmet.
 Shelley was killed in Scotland later in the year at the battle of Pinkie.

 After the tournament, or on the next evening, there was an interlude or "farce" which included the theatrical presentation of Orpheus on a mount (refurbished by Niccolo da Modena), and a masque including players dressed as friars and cardinals.
 Edward may have performed in this entertainment in costume.

 English soldiers at Boulogne held a tournament to celebrate the coronation.
 Instead of tilting, they held courses of running at the ring.
 One team of six were dressed "like Turks".
 Spectators were impressed by the performance of Henry Dudley.

 In fiction

+Illustration of how the coronation of Edward VI would have been depicted in The Masque of the Edwards, a pageant proposed for the 1902 coronation of Edward VII.

 The coronation of Edward VI is the backdrop of Mark Twain's 1881 novel The Prince and the Pauper.
 In the novel Edward is lost and helped by Miles Hendon to reach the abbey before the lookalike Tom Canty is crowned.
 The novel has been adapted as a stage play and filmed many times, including, The Prince and the Pauper (1977 film) in which Hendon was played by Oliver Reed.

 Twain may have read of the pageant of Valentine and Orson in his researches.
 Chronicle accounts of the reign of Mary I mention an imposter, William Featherstone, the son of a miller and a servant of Peter Meutas, who claimed to be Edward VI in 1555.
 He was shown to the people in Westminster Hall, and imprisoned.
 Featherstone was hanged in March 1555.